 - Schedule tasks in the order they arrive

 - Continue running them until they complete or give up the processor

-- Example: queues
+- Example: memcached

-- Supermarket, banks, drive-through, ...
+- Facebook cache of friend lists, ...

 - On what workloads is FIFO particularly bad?

 - Imagine being at supermarket to buy a drink of water, but get stuck behind someone with a huge cart (or two!)

 - " ...and who pays in pennies!

 - Can we do better?